Simulating Devices

 1. Inside config.json, set system mode to Simulation.

-2. With simulation mode enabled, the linking.json parameters under "systemMode": "Simulation", and "All", are applied these can be adjusted in the linking.json.
+2. In simulation mode, linking with systemMode: "Simulation", and "All", are applied and can be adjusted in the xxx.link.json.

 3. In the Domain Configuration Panel you can enable the Simulation switch, but this is not necessary because the system is in Simulation mode.
 Simulation of a domain is only required in production mode, for example if you want to simulate one or multiple etherCAT devices.